IBM/flow-compiler/examples/three-node/README.md

 # Build

-First step is to create a **Docker** image the gRPC services for the node.
+First step is to create a **Docker** image with the gRPC services for the nodes.
 For simplicity the services are all implemented in the same **Python** script, so only one **Docker** image will need to be created.

 ```
 make nodes-image